8-year-old boy at school slashes other students with knife

 SAUK RAPIDS, Minn.
-(AP) - Authorities say an 8-year-old student took a kitchen knife to a central Minnesota elementary school and attacked three other children.
+(AP) - An 8-year-old student took a kitchen knife to a central Minnesota elementary school and randomly attacked three other children Monday, authorities said.

-Chief Perry Beise says the victims aged 8, 9 and 13 suffered "superficial wounds" requiring stitches in the attack before classes started Monday at Pleasantview Elementary in Sauk Rapids.
+Police Chief Perry Beise said the victims - aged 8, 9 and 13 - suffered "superficial wounds" requiring stitches in the attack at Pleasantview Elementary in Sauk Rapids.
 No one else was hurt.

-School Superintendent Bruce Watkins says the boy lashed out at the other students until an adult intervened.
+School Superintendent Bruce Watkins said the boy lashed out at the other students until an adult intervened.
+The incident lasted about 5 minutes and took place in a school hallway.

+The incident happened about 7:15 a.m. as students were arriving for class, Watkins told the Minneapolis Star Tribune .
+After putting his backpack away, the second-grade student took out a knife and slashed three students with it, the superintendent said.
+School officials immediately called police and an ambulance service.

-Beise says the boy was interviewed by police and released to his parents.
+Beise said the boy was interviewed by police and released to his parents.
 The case will be forwarded to the county prosecutor's office.

 One of the injured children is a seventh-grader who was waiting to catch a transfer bus.
 The other two are Pleasantview Elementary students.